πŸ“– The Box Model

 }

-In the example above, the entire aside is 300 pixels wide.
+In this example, the entire aside is 300 pixels wide.
 4 pixels are for the border and 50 pixels for padding, leaving 246 pixels for the content.
-Note that the margin is still outside the width and height so that the total width taken up by aside would now be 350 pixels.
+The margin is still outside the width, so the total width is 350 pixels.

 Margin 25px